freakboy3742/pyxero/README.md

 PyXero is a Python API for accessing the REST API provided by the [Xero](http://developer.xero.com) accounting tool.
 It allows access to both Public, Private and Partner applications.

-This code is based off the [sample code provided by Xero](http://developer.xero.com/getting-started/code/python/), which was contributed by [IRESS Wealth Management](http://www.iress.com.au), and the [XeroPy](https://github.com/fatbox/XeroPy) packaged version of that code.

-This packages differs in three significant was from `XeroPy`:

-* It uses the popular [requests](http://python-requests.org) library (and the [requests-oauthlib](https://github.com/requests/requests-oauthlib) extension) instead of httplib2.
-* It uses the pure-python [PyCrypto](https://www.dlitz.net/software/pycrypto/) library instead of the hard-to-compile native M2Crypto wrapper for RSA signing.
-* It has been tested on Public, Private and Partner Xero Applications.

 ## Quickstart:

 In addition to the instructions shown here, you'll need to follow the [Xero